debiprasadmishra50/100-Python-Projects/Intermediate Projects/45_LinkedIn_Job_Apply_Bot/README.md

 ## LinkedIn Job Apply Bot
 ***

-> This application will is a bot that will take your LinkedIn credentials once, when you run the app, and will automatically apply for all the suitable available job applications in your LinkedIn Profile
+> This application is a bot that will take your LinkedIn credentials once, when you run the app, and will automatically apply for all the suitable available job applications in your LinkedIn Profile

 > You will be asked for your *Linked ID, Password and phone number* once when you run the app, you will not be asked for it again.